 Details: T-Mobile announced in September that it is collaborating with Samsung to conduct 5G lab tests.
 The trials will use Samsung’s advanced beamforming technology and use T-Mobile’s 28 GHz spectrum.
 The two firms plan to expand the trials in early 2017.

 Details: Verizon has been one of the first operators to conduct 5G fixed wireless trials.
 In May, CEO Lowell McAdam said that the company’s trial in Basking Ridge, N.J., had achieved 1.8 Gb/s speeds.
 Verizon also said at the time that it had validated several 5G technologies like multiple antenna array processing and carrier aggregation.

 Verizon also has been conducting tests using pre-standard 5G equipment.
 The company released its own 5G specs last summer in conjunction with members of its 5G Tech Forum that it formed in 2015.
 The group’s goal was to collaborate on some early 5G specifications and contribute those to the 3GPP.

-Verizon is also working with operators SK Telecom, KT, and NTT DoCoMo as part of the Open 5G Trial Specification Group to collaborate on a common 5G spec.
+Verizon is also working with operators SK Telecom, KT, and NTT DoCoMo as part of the Open 5G Trial Specification Group to collaborate on a common, global 5G spec.